 Bill returned to WQXM in 1977 as chief engineer and remained there until 1981 when he accepted the position of chief engineer/operations manager for WWQT/WHBS and, with Bud Paxson, constructed the Home Shopping Network, all based in Clearwater.
 He left Paxson's operation to build WJRQ in Williston and became part owner of Bushnell’s WKFL and WKIQ in Eustis.

 Returning to Tampa Bay once again, he took over as chief engineer for WKRL (formally WQXM) in 1986 and remained there until 1990.
 During that time he did contract engineering work for WHBO, Life 680 WLFF, and 620 WSUN, WQXM's sister station owned by Plough Broadcasting.
-After a stint at WYUU in 1990, he left and spent 10 years in Charlotte, NC.
+After a stint at WYUU in 1990, he spent 10 years in Charlotte, NC, then became corporate chief engineer for Asterisk Communications in the Gainesville/Ocala, FL area and PD of its Smooth Jazz 1009 WXJZ.

 1969 - 1974 Other Tampa Bay Area Stations (On Air Personality)